alphagov/elasticsearch-migration-helpers/README.md

 # elasticsearch-migration-helpers
-Python scripts to ease the transition between ES2 and ES5
+Python scripts to ease the transition from ES2 to ES5 and then to ES6

 Compatible with Python 2 and Python 3.